Skip to main content

 Contact: [email protected][email protected]

-Professional in business administration and technologist in business management.
-She has 7 years of experience in the planning, operational and financial execution of research projects.
-Her work is oriented to the formulation of projects focused on nautical electromobility and renewable energies that generate quantifiable social/environmental impacts and that promote benefits in rural areas of Colombia and that include partnerships with strategic actors.
+Professional in Business Administration and Business Management Technologist.
+She has nine years of experience in the planning, coordination, operational and financial execution of research projects.
+Her work focuses on the formulation of initiatives with measurable social and environmental impacts that strengthen development in rural areas of Colombia and build partnerships with strategic actors.

-Diana has work and research interests related to sustainable resource management and its interrelation with technological, environmental, economic, social and political aspects.
-She has experience in working with communities – especially in the Colombian Pacific – supporting processes of adoption of technological innovations that result in the strengthening of quality of life, productive activities and reduction of environmental impacts.
+Diana’s professional and research interests relate to sustainable resource management and its link to technological, environmental, economic, social and political dimensions.
+She has experience working with communities, especially in the Colombian Pacific, supporting processes for the adoption of technological innovations aimed at improving quality of life, strengthening productive activities and reducing environmental impacts.

-In addition, she has 10 years of experience in research platform management, as well as extensive experience in delivering reports for international accreditation agencies and higher education measurement rankings.
+In addition, she has ten years of experience in managing research platforms, as well as in preparing reports for international accreditation agencies and higher education measurement rankings.

 Gustavo Martínez